-As a student at Queen Mary’s, Zack set about creating a lasting impact on the Music Department by setting up a String Orchestra, running numerous chamber music projects, as well as ran performance classes and seminars, all on top of a full academic timetable.
+As a student at Queen Mary’s, Zack set about creating a lasting impact on the Music Department by setting up a String Orchestra, running numerous chamber music projects, as well as lecturing performance classes and seminars.
+All achieved on top of a full academic timetable.
 Because of these efforts he was awarded an Outstanding Contribution Award by the principal and was subsequently invited to become an honorary member of staff, taking up the role of Musician in Residence.
-Here I taught both performance and academic classes on the A level music course.
+Here he taught both performance and academic studies on the A level music course.

-During this time I auditioned successfully for a number of the UK's leading music colleges and eventually accepted an offer to study Violin Performance at The Royal Birmingham Conservatoire with an Excellence Scholarship.
-This is where I studied towards a BMus (Hons) degree under the tutelage of Head of Violin Nathaniel Vallois and Manchester Camerata Concertmaster Caroline Pether.
+During this time, Zack auditioned successfully for a number of the UK's leading music colleges and accepted an offer to study Violin Performance at The Royal Birmingham Conservatoire with an Excellence Scholarship.
+This is where he obtained a BMus (Hons) degree under the tutelage of Head of Violin Nathaniel Vallois and Manchester Camerata Concertmaster Caroline Pether.
 Whilst here he also had periods of study with Suzanne Stanzeleit, Jiafeng Chen, and Baroque violinist Lucy Russell.

-I play an active role as a performing musician and regularly give concerts and recitals as a soloist.
+Zack has active role as a performing musician, regularly giving concerts and recitals as a soloist.
 Recent performances have included repertoire such as: Bach’s Chaconne, Beethoven’s Violin Concerto, Bartók’s 2nd Violin Concerto, and Shostakovich’s 1st Violin Concerto.
 He has also had the privilege to work closely with Heifetz’s esteemed pupil and recital pianist Ayke Agus.
 Additionally Zack played in masterclasses for famous figures such as: Soloist Tamsin Waley Cohen, Deputy RNCM Strings Head Catherine Yates, International Chair in Violin Oliver Willie, and Leader of the prestigious Škampa Quartet Pavel Fischer.

-Chamber Music is also a great love of mine and after a number of years playing in a range of ensembles I have specialised in the performance of Piano based String repertoire.
-Alongside frequent one off collaborations, I regularly play both with the Pianist Gina May Mcdonald and the Félicité Piano Trio.
+Chamber Music is an area which Zack has made a large part of his career, specialising in the performance of piano based string repertoire.
+Alongside frequent one off collaborations, he regularly plays both with the Castagnino Piano Duo and the Félicité Piano Trio.